LeftySolara/themeflip/README.md

-# Themeflip
+# ThemeFlip

-Themeflip is a Linux theme switcher written in Python.
+ThemeFlip is a Linux theme switcher written in Python.

 ## Why?